lbf-ijs/DiffusiveDynamics/README.md

 This code works under *Mathematica* 9.
 Due some strange memory leaks *Mathematica* 8 is currently not supported.
 A trial version of Mathematica can be obtained [here](http://www.wolfram.com/mathematica/trial/).

 ## Terms of Use
 The code is licensed under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
 Copyright (C) 2013 Ajasja Ljubetič.
+In puiblished work which uses this package please cite [*ref to be included later...*].